jiffy-labs/jiffyscan-docs/blog/2023-05-16-decoding-4337-calldata/index.md

 ### Pre-reeds (<5 min)
 ---
-Just starting to explore ***Account Abstraction*** or ***4337***?
-Recommend scanning in these:
+If you're new to **Account Abstraction** or **4337**, I recommend reading these first:
 - <a href="/background/Account-Abstraction" target="_blank">Why Account Abstraction</a>
 - <a href="/background/eip-4337" target="_blank">What is 4337?</a>
 - <a href="/glossary" target="_blank">Key Entities in 4337</a>

-I assume that you're aware about what smart contracts are and how an externally-owned-wallet (EOA) triggers endpoints in a smart contract.
+I assume you know what smart contracts are and how an EOA triggers a smart contract function.

 ## Introduction
 ---
-Since [Eth Denver](https://www.ethdenver.com/) in Feb'23, crypto twitter has gone gaga about Account Abstraction and its potential impact on the ecosystem and [EIP-4337](https://eips.ethereum.org/EIPS/eip-4337)'s impact on EVM interaction.
+Since [Eth Denver](https://www.ethdenver.com/) in Feb'23, crypto twitter has gone gaga over Account Abstraction and [EIP-4337](https://eips.ethereum.org/EIPS/eip-4337)'s impact on EVM ecosystem.

- We talked to multiple web3 devs, and mentored teams at ETH Tokyo Hackathon, and realised that the basic concepts are still taking a good chunk of time and effort to grasp, causing delay in people getting their hands dirty. <br/>
+ After talking with multiple web3 devs as well as mentoring teams at ETH Tokyo Hackathon, we realised it's taking a good chunk of time and effort to grasp the basic concepts of 4337, causing delay in people getting their hands dirty. <br/>
 We're here to create easy-to-grasp material, with no fluff or annoying tech-jargon, atleast not without clarifying it in an easy-to understand manner.

 So let's get started.